 IFS issues frequent press releases and observations and features regularly in online, broadcast and printed media.
 Staff also write and contribute to news articles.

-the press and have an enquiry or would like to receive new press releases by email, please contact the Head of public relations, Bonnie Brimstone (020 7291 4818).
+IFS research staff are happy to speak to the press about the findings of our work.
+If you are a member of the press and have an enquiry or would like to receive new press releases by email, please contact the Head of public relations, Bonnie Brimstone (020 7291 4818).

 “Their independence is beyond doubt as all the main political parties recognise their expertise."
+Evan Davis, BBC